 Throughout my time at Brock, I have been actively involved in various business clubs such as the Business Students’ Association (BSA) and I am the President of the Brock Human Resource Management Association (HRMA) for the 2012/2013 year.
 I have also been working for the Brock Business Career Development Office (BCDO) for the past year and I was able to gain HR experience in the areas of recruitment and selection, resource development, as well as enhance my communication and leadership skills.
 Both my volunteer and work experience has provided me with a number of networking opportunities with HR professionals while attending industry events.
 I hope to pursue a career in recruitment or training and development upon graduation and the Faculty of Business at Brock has really helped me gain the knowledge and skills I need to achieve my career goals!

 -Patricia Bernardo, BBA HR student

-Since I started at Brock, I've been able to take advantage of several opportunities that have helped me to add valuable experience to my resume.
-These have included a co-op term for the Faculty of Business, 2 co-op terms in Strategic Human Resources at the Ministry of Transportation, being involved in business clubs, participating in case competitions, and going on an international exchange to Sweden.
-I have also had the opportunity to participate in 3 HR Service Learning projects, which has helped me get "real-world" experience in recruitment and selection strategy development, hazard and risk assessment, and policy development.
-I am the Vice President of the Human Resource Management Association (HRMA) for this upcoming year and will also be working part-time for the Faculty of Business.
-All of these experiences have enabled me to gain important skills that are transferable to the workplace.
-I am working on completing all the course requirements for the Certified Human Resources Professional (CHRP) designation and look forward to continue learning more about HR!
+Since I started at Brock, I've been able to take advantage of several opportunities that have helped me to add valuable experience to my resume, including a co-op term at the Goodman School of Business, 2 co-op terms in Strategic Human Resources at the Ministry of Transportation, involvement in business clubs, case competitions, and an international exchange to Sweden.
+I've also had participated in various Service-Learning projects, helping me to get "real-world" experience in recruitment and selection strategy development, hazard and risk assessment, and policy development.
+These experiences have enabled me to gain important transferable skills.

 -Jane van den Dries, BBA HR student